 Frequency Multiplexed STORM Demodulation Software Guide

 This code is related to the publication:

-"Excitation-multiplexed multicolor superresolution imaging with fm-STORM and fm-DNA-PAINT"

-Pablo A. Gómez-García, Erik T. Garbacik, Jason J. Otterstrom, Maria F. Garcia-Parajo, Melike Lakadamyali.
+"Excitation-multiplexed multicolor superresolution imaging with fm-STORM and fm-DNA-PAINT", Pablo A. Gómez-García, Erik T. Garbacik, Jason J. Otterstrom, Maria F. Garcia-Parajo, Melike Lakadamyali, PNAS, 2018.

-PNAS, 2018.

-This workflow explains how to use the software.
+The workflow explains how to use the software.
 We use DAX images from an Andor EM-CCD Camera and Insight3 (from Bo Huang) for the localization of the single molecules.
-The software could be adapted accordingly for other needs: other file types for the images and another localization software.
+The software could be adapted to accept other file types for the images and localization lists.

+The DAX files should contain an info file (.inf) with the same name, where the number of frames, the laser modulation frequencies, the camera frame rate and image size is specified.
+An example of this file is also attached.

 1. Define the folders with the experimental data, training data sets and z-calibrations for different fluorophores (if using 3D):

-The config.cfg file contains that information. “data directory” contains the experimental data to classify, “cal#dye directory” contains the training data sets for each fluorophore. “cal#z directory” contains the Z calibrations for each fluorophores.
+The config.cfg file contains the directories of all those folders.
+In particular, “data directory” contains the experimental data to classify, “cal#dye directory” contains the training data sets for each fluorophore. “cal#z directory” contains the z-calibrations for each fluorophore.
 Modify the config.cfg file to ensure that all nine lines have valid directories.
 The directories don't necessarily need to have anything useful in them, they just need to exist.
 If you are only using 2-colors, just fill the rest of the directories with something valid.
 They need to end with a “\”.
 For example:

 data directory = W:\fmSTORM\Cell1\